d-markey/squadron/README.md

 Again, Squadron is not opinionated when it comes to serialization: but it will try and support you in as many ways as possible.
 You keep full control over the way you choose to serialize your custom classes.
 For instance, you may choose to not send children as full `Person` instances and instead send just some ids or a subset of properties that won't introduce circular dependencies.
 It's up to you to assess pros and cons and implement your own solution.

-For concrete examples, see https://github.com/d-markey/squadron/blob/main/test/worker_services/persons.
+For a concrete example, see https://github.com/d-markey/squadron/blob/main/test/worker_services/persons.

 ## <a name="thanks"></a>Thanks!